 Many people think having their own business would be easier than working 9-5 for someone else, but in fact it is harder because when you own a business the buck stops with you.
-It is wise to always consult with a lawyer before making a final decision about buying an existing business and to keep that lawyer on so you have quick access to help should any problem crop up.
+It is wise to always consult a lawyer’s list before making a final decision about buying an existing business and to keep that lawyer on so you have quick access to help should any problem crop up.

 When you own a business, the responsibility for everything being right rests on your shoulders – and sometimes you have to step into the gap when an employee doesn’t show up at the last minute.
 If anything goes wrong, you are the one who has to fix it, or at least ensure that it is fixed by someone else who knows what they are doing.
 While there are many responsibilities, there is also a great deal of satisfaction at meeting the challenge successfully.